wilds/angular-schema-form-dynamic-select/README.md

      },

 ### Multiple select from dynamically loaded list via synchronous callback function
-Callback must return an array of value/text objects.
+Like strapselectdynamic above, but allowed multiple items to be selected.

      {
-       "key": "multiselectdynamic",
+       "key": "multiselectDynamic",
        "type": 'strapmultiselectdynamic',
        "options": {
            "callback": $scope.callBackMSD
        }
      },

-### Multiple select from dynamically loaded list via http post
+### Multiple select from asynchronous callback

-Convenience function, makes a JSON post request passing the "parameter" as is, no need for callback.
-Expects the server to return a JSON array of value/text objects.
+The asyncCallback must return a http-style promise and the data must be a JSON array of value/text objects.
+Note that in this example, the reference to the callback is a string, meaning a callback in the using controller scope.

      {
-       "key": "multiselectdynamic_http_post",
+       "key": "multiselectDynamicAsync",
        "type": 'strapmultiselectdynamic',
        "options": {
-           "http_post": {
-               "url" : "test/testdata.json",
-               "parameter": { "myparam" : "Hello"}
+           "asyncCallback": "callBackMSDAsync"
            }
        }
      },
 ### Multiple select from dynamically loaded list via http get
 Convenience function, makes a get request, no need for callback.
 Expects the server to return a JSON array of value/text objects.

      {
-       "key": "multiselectdynamic_http_get",
+       "key": "multiselectDynamicHttpGet",
        "type": 'strapmultiselectdynamic',
        "options": {
-           "http_get": {
+           "httpGet": {
                "url" : "test/testdata.json"
            }
        }
      },

-### Multiple select from asynchronous callback
+### Multiple select from dynamically loaded list via http post with an options callback
+Like the get variant above function, but makes a JSON POST request passing the "parameter" as JSON.<br />
+This example makes use of the optionsCallback property.
+It is a callback that like the others, gets the options structure as a parameter, but allows its content to be modified and returned for use in the call.
+Here, the otherwise mandatory httpPost.url is not set in the options but in the callback.

+See the stringOptionsCallback function in [app.js](https://github.com/OptimalBPM/angular-schema-form-dynamic-select/blob/master/app.js) for an example.
-Note that the "call" parameter is the only mandatory parameter, the "url" is for convenience.
+The options-instance that is passed to the parameter is a *copy* of the instance in the form, so the form instance is not affected by any modifications by the callback.
-The point is that the "options" structure is passed to all callbacks, making it possible to use fever callback function, allowing for cleaner(or not) code.
-The callback shall return a http-style promise and the data must be a JSON array of value/text objects.

      {
-       "key": "multiselectdynamic_async",
+       "key": "multiselectDynamicHttpPost",
        "type": 'strapmultiselectdynamic',
        "options": {
-           "async": {
+           "httpPost": {
-               "call": $scope.callBackMSDAsync,
-               "url" : "test/testdata.json"
+               "optionsCallback" : "stringOptionsCallback",
+               "parameter": { "myparam" : "Hello"}
            }
        }
      },

-### Map fields
+### Property mapping
-The HTML select standard naming is value/text, but that is sometimes difficult to get from a server.
+The HTML select standard naming is value/text, but that is sometimes difficult to get from a server, it might not support it.
-Therefore, a "map"-property is provided.
+Therefore, a "map"-property is provided. <br />
-The property in valueProperty says where to find the value, and textProperty the text:
+The property in valueProperty says in what property to look for the value, and textProperty the text.
+In this case:

+    {nodeId : 1, nodeName: "Test"}
+which cannot be used, is converted into:

+    {value : 1, text: "Test"}
+which is the native format, the options for that mapping look like this:

      {
        "key": "multiselectdynamic_http_get",
        "type": 'strapmultiselectdynamic',
        "options": {
-            "http_get": {
+            "httpGet": {
                 "url": "test/testdata_mapped.json"
             },
             "map" : {valueProperty: "nodeId", textProperty: "nodeName"}
        }
      },

+This is convenience functionality, for more complicated mappings, and situations where the source data is<br /> in a completely different format, the callback and asyncCallback options should be used instead.

 ### And then a submit button.
 Not needed, of course, but is commonly used.